Skip to content

 type string yes "table"

-table integer yes Kernel routing table ID
+table integer yes Existing routing table number

 {